OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/ls_backtracking.rst

   The "rtol" option is a termination criterion used by only the `BacktrackingLineSearch`.
 It specifies the residual norm (with respect to the residual at the initial point) that is used to terminate backtracking.
-Note that you probably don't want a very small value here, as backtracking is not capable of solving your whle nonlinear problem; it is meant to get around problem iterations.
+Note that you probably don't want a very small value here, as backtracking is not capable of solving your while nonlinear problem; it is meant to get around problem iterations.

 - alpha